Homeland Security chief denies policy separates families at border

-Homeland Security Secretary Kirstjen Nielsen took to Twitter to vehemently deny claims that her department's border policy dictates separation of children from their families.
+Homeland Security Secretary Kirstjen Nielsen, facing increasingly intense scrutiny for treatment of familiestrying to cross the border, took to Twitter to vehemently deny claims that her department's border policy dictates separation of children from their parents.

 "We do not have a policy of separating families at the border.
 Period," Nielsen tweeted late Sunday.
 "For those seeking asylum at ports of entry, we have continued the policy from previous administrations and will only separate if the child is in danger, there is no custodial relationship between 'family' members, or if the adult has broken a law."